flanksource/docs/mission-control/docs/installation/helm.md

+---
-# Self-Hosted Install With Helm
+title: Self-Hosted Install With Helm
+---

 :::info Prerequisites
 To install and run Mission Control you need to have the following prerequisites: